 - Difficult to remove: Your avocado isn’t ripe yet.

-- To speed up ripening, store your avocados in a paper bag with an apple or banana.
+Want to know how to quickly ripen an avocado?
+You can soften avocado quickly by storing your avocados in a paper bag with an apple or banana.
 These fruits give off a lot of ethylene gas, which will get caught in the bag and speed up the ripening of your avocado.

 Already cut your avocado?
 Here’s how to keep avocado rom turning brown!
 Rub the avocado with a touch of lemon or lime juice before storing in an airtight container in the refrigerator.
 This will keep oxygen from turning the avocado brown.
 (Pssst, your cut avocado may turn brown, but it may still be safe to eat!
 To tell if an avocado is bad, look for signs of mold or a sour smell.)